Before applying, please view “Working at a wildlife rehabilitation center: things you should know.“

 - How to complete a physical exam

-- Interns will also be exposed to learning about various diseases, nutritional information, and understanding zoological milk formulas.
+- Interns will also be exposed to learning about various diseases, nutritional information, and treatment protocols.

 Responsibilities